mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 CGD&P is relevant in both contexts of both formal and non-formal computing education.
 The next section outlines the  changing contextual features of both areas.

+### Format of this chapter

+Keep this brief.

+Following this, I outline key barriers to participation to game making identifying factors of technical, cultural, and practical dimensions.

 <!-- THIS I THINK IS NOT REALLY ADDRESSED IN THIS THESIS - THE LATTER PART IS ON AGENCY